shokri-matin/EfficientnetBx/README.md

 # EfficientnetBx

-# Fine Tuning EffB0 on CIFAR10
+# Fine Tuning EffB0 on CIFAR10 and Calthech101